IOTEROP/IOWA/Full_SDK_Samples/04-mqtt_client/README.md

 # Sample Code

-This is an example implementation of the LwM2M Objects MQTT Broker.
+This is an example implementation of the LwM2M MQTT Objects.

 The following API will be explained: